sahilphule/devops-templates/documentation/terraform/azure/container-apps-terraform/container-apps-terraform.md

 > Ensure Azure CLI is configured with appropriate Azure Account credentials with enough permissions.

-> Also first provision the ACR, push the Docker Image and then provision the Container App.
+> Also first provision the ACR, push the Docker Image, and then provision the Container App.
 To do that, comment out the **container-app** module and follow the further steps.

 ---